liehendr/xadf/README.md

 Since there would be a ton of files in a real home directory, having them shown all the time will be a nuisance and a straightforward distraction.
 Here we configure git to not show untracked files.

-Additionally, since we are cloning from https link, we may need to change the link to ssh clone link.
+Additionally, since we are cloning from git https clone url, we may need to change to git ssh clone url.
 Otherwise we will have to type our credentials on every push operation.
 Make sure to set up ssh keys on the machine and add it to your git account beforehand.

 ```bash
 xadf config status.showUntrackedFiles no